A budding writer has just two problems that she needs to solve.

 “How do I sign?” she asked, looking at the stylus.
 “I’ve never seen anything like this before.”

-“I’m going to our warehouse to get the equipment and chemicals we need.
-I’ll return with another specialist to help me.”
+“I’m going to our warehouse, get the equipment and chemicals we need, and return with another specialist to help me.”

 Brian left and Riana decided to go next door and tell Peter about her yellowjacket problem.
 He seemed quite interested.

 “I think I should have them come and check my attic,” Peter said.

 “Maybe if they do it while they’re at my house, do you think they’ll give us both a discount?”
 Riana asked.

 Peter chuckled.
 “I don’t think it works that way,”